anaritapeixoto/rita-peixoto/README.md

 ### Hello 👋

-💻 I am Rita, currently studying Software Engineering at the University Of Minho. 💻
+💻 I am Rita, currently studying Software Engineering at the University Of Minho, Braga. 💻

 📍 I am from Braga and I am passionate about science and technology.